Team Q&A: Zack Storms – Data Scientist

 I’ve served in a variety of technical roles over the past eight years that have centered on analytics and predictive modeling.
 My experience as a data analyst taught me how to gather data, organize it, and derive meaningful conclusions.
 Although my current job revolves around making inferences about future events, it’s critical for me to understand historical trends in the exploratory phase of projects, so that I can use the right inputs for my predictive models.

 Prior to joining the team, I worked as a Data Scientist for a Louisville-based commodity and energy markets data provider.
-Developing proprietary forecasting tools for utility customers directly translates to the work I now do for Virtual Peaker, and provided a baseline knowledge of the US electrical grid and the various interconnected regions that comprise it.
+Developing proprietary demand forecasting tools for utility customers directly translates to the work I now do for Virtual Peaker, and provided a baseline knowledge of the US electrical grid and the various interconnected regions that comprise it.

 Tell us about your role at Virtual Peaker.

 I’m a Data Scientist here at Virtual Peaker.
 In layman’s terms, I analyze data to identify trends and patterns and deliver actionable insights for customers.
-Since joining the Virtual Peaker team earlier this year, I have been focused on building & improving our new Envision forecasting tool, which ensures our utility customers have a reliable supply of power at the best price via load forecasting.
+Since joining the Virtual Peaker team earlier this year, I have been focused on building & improving our new Envision demand forecasting tool, which ensures our utility customers have a reliable supply of power at the best price via load forecasting.
 The load forecasts inform utilities when to expect elevated levels of demand for power, so they can adjust their operations accordingly.
 On a day-to-day basis, I use machine learning approaches to make our forecasts more accurate and reliable.

 How do you personally engage in sustainability efforts?